 Peer group is the one whose members have interests, social position, and age in common.
 Unlike the family and the school, the peer group lets children escape the direct supervision of adults.
 Among the peers, children learn how to form relationships on their own.
-Peer groups also offer the chance to discuss interests that adults may not share with their children (such as clothing or other activities).
+Peer groups also offer the chance\to discuss interests that adults may not share with their children (such as clothing or other activities).
 In a rapidly changing society, peer groups have great influence on an individual.
 The attitudes of young and old may differ because of a "generation gap."
 The importance of peer groups typically peaks during adolescence, when young people begin to break away from their families and think of themselves as adults.
 Neighborhood and schools provide a variety of peer groups.
 Individuals tend to view their own group in positive terms and to discredit others.
-People are also influenced by peer groups they would like to join, a process sociologists call anticipatory socialization, learning that helps a person achieve a desired position.
+People are also influenced by peer groups they would like to join, a process sociologists call anticipatory socialization(It is the process of changing one's attitudes and behaviours, in preparation for a shift in one's role)., learning that helps a person achieve a desired position.
 In fact peer groups have a compelling influence on its members, whereby the individuals conform to group norms.